 I cannot remember when I first read Alan Garner’s The Owl Service (1967); like its inspiration, The Mabinogion, or the Stone of Gronw that sits at the centre of its mystery, it seems to have always been here.
-It’s an unusual feeling because the novel is not particularly old by standards of literature – it turns … Continue reading Owls and Flowers: Alan Garner’s The Owl Service At 50
+It’s an unusual feeling because the novel is not particularly old by standards of literature – it turns fifty on the 21st of August – and yet it … Continue reading Owls and Flowers: Alan Garner’s The Owl Service At 50

 A shifting sense of time, space, and place can bring huge advantages to fantastical works of fiction.
 The feeling that time is a folded concept, repeating and resetting in a quasi-ritualistic ceremony of life adds a sheen of the monumental to even the smallest and most intimate of dramas.
-This sheen is the absolute embodiment … Continue reading Red Shift (Play For Today, 1978) – John Mackenzie (BFI).
+This sheen is the absolute embodiment of the work of writer, Alan Garner, and is never … Continue reading Red Shift (Play For Today, 1978) – John Mackenzie (BFI).